Alle artikelen

 3. Creates a payment application record that tracks the amount applied.

 At this point you have two transactions in your books: the journal entry from approval and the bank transaction from the payment link.
-Both are correct and your books balance, but ideally they would be one transaction.
+Both are correct and your books balance.
+The journal entry records the invoice content and the bank transaction records the actual payment; the payment application links them so each document's balance is tracked.

 Recording a payment without a bank transaction